bjohas/Ubuntu-keyboard-map-like-OS-X/README.md

 When switching from OS X to the Ubuntu desktop, you're essentially moving from a three-modifier system (command/alt/ctrl) to a two modifier system (ctrl/alt).

+## Operating system and window manager

+These notes here were developed for Ubuntu 19.04, which uses gnome as the default desktop manager.
+Previous versions of ubuntu used other desktop managers, and some of these notes will not be applicable.

 ## Overall keyboard shortcuts: gsettings

 Many keyboard shortcuts can be configured via Settings and more settings can be controlled by the gnome tweaks tool.
 It's a good idea to go through the list in the Settings application (keyboard section) and look at the available keys.
 Super-L/R/U/D are very helpful (and require an extension on OS X).
 Screenshot keyboard shortcuts can be set here too.